IPdotSetAF/ESPAsyncHTTPUpdateServer/README.md

 This is a copy of [ESP8266HTTPUpdateServer](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266HTTPUpdateServer)/[ESP32's HTTPUpdateServer](https://github.com/espressif/arduino-esp32/tree/master/libraries/HTTPUpdateServer) library, modified to be compatible with [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer).

-It will provide a simple webpage for updating the firmware or filesystem of `ESP8266` or `ESP32` microcontrollers.
+It will provide a webpage for updating the firmware/filesystem of `ESP8266` or `ESP32` microcontrollers.

+> [!IMPORTANT]
+> If you found this library helpful, please consider leaving a Star⭐
+>
+> It helps a lot in maintaining the project ❤️

 ## Features
 - Supports: